ArtofBugs/Nonograms/README.md

 ***************

-If you wanted to test other solvers or other puzzles in my repository, use the same command listed above but replace "BruteForce" with the name of the solver you want (don't include ".java") and replace "heart.non" with the path of the puzzle file.
+If you wanted to test other solvers or other puzzles in my repository, use the same bash command listed above but replace "BruteForce" with the name of the solver you want (don't include ".java") and replace "heart.non" with the path of the puzzle file.
 Currently, the available solvers are brute force, backtracking, and row-column switching backtracking (called "RCBacktracking").